Bhawna-ux/OLIST-Sales-Analysis/README.md

  **How is the overall growth?**
    * There is consistent growth in number of visitors, orders and sales with growth rate 21%, 20%, 20% respectively. <br>
    * In June, each year orders dropped and raised in next month, that is, July <br>
+   * There may two reasons for this order drop: <br>
+   ### July often sees winter promotions or back-to-school shopping, so customers may delay purchases till then. <br> Brazil celebrates Festas Juninas throughout June, especially in the northeast.
+This is more of a cultural/traditional celebration with local events and food rather than consumerism-driven shopping, possibly diverting focus from online shopping.

    ![image](https://github.com/user-attachments/assets/a130d442-e9ae-4c3d-8a4b-029ca884c342)